 WaTech’s Cloud Highway service delivers secure, high-speed connectivity to mission-critical cloud services.
 With the Cloud Highway, state agencies can focus on improving their online business services rather than worry about the underlying technologies supporting them, while taking advantage of savings associated with economies of scale.

-The Value Propositions of WaTech’s Cloud Highway service includes:
+The value propositions of WaTech’s Cloud Highway service include:

-- Reliability – Secure, dependable, and stable connectivity (transport) to public cloud resources that state agencies can trust.
+- Reliability – Secure, dependable and stable connectivity (transport) to public cloud resources state agencies can trust.

-- Flexibility – Offers state agencies the freedom to choose on premise or cloud-based solutions, or a hybrid of both (depending on the agency’s business needs).
+- Flexibility – Offers state agencies the freedom to choose on-premises or cloud-based solutions, or a hybrid of both (depending on the agency’s business needs).

-- Availability – Service level objective is 99.90%, (equating to less than 43.83 minutes of downtime per month) excluding scheduled and emergency maintenance available 24x7x365.
+- Availability – Service level objective is 99.90% (equating to less than 43.83 minutes of downtime per month), excluding scheduled and emergency maintenance available 24/7/365.

-- Scalability – Easily scales as demand within the state grows; customers can scale their bandwidth as they require and only pay for what you need.
+- Scalability – Easily scales as demand within the state grows; customers can scale their bandwidth as they require and only pay for what they need.

-- Supportability – WaTech’s Network Operations Center (NOC) and Support Center provide 24x7x365 coverage with proactive monitoring, event notifications, and troubleshooting of service-impacting disruptions in services relating to the Cloud Highway service.
+- Supportability – WaTech’s Network Operations Center (NOC) and Support Center provide 24/7/365 coverage with proactive monitoring, event notifications and troubleshooting of disruptions in services relating to the Cloud Highway.

 Please refer to WaTech's Cloud Highway Service Summary Pamphlet for a condensed version of this information.

-WaTech’s architectural and consulting fee recovers the resource costs to engineer, design, and develop technical solutions on how state agencies can connect to public cloud services.
+WaTech’s architectural and consulting fee recovers the resource costs to engineer, design and develop technical solutions to how state agencies can connect to public cloud services.
 This one-time cost also includes WaTech project management services to assist state agencies in their migration onto WaTech’s Cloud Highway.

-Notes: Technical solutions involving a combination of PaaS, IaaS, and SaaS offerings and involving two cloud environments are covered under the single $8,100 fee.
+Notes: Technical solutions involving a combination of Platform-as-a-Service (PaaS), Infrastructure-as-a-Service (IaaS), and Software-as-a-Service (SaaS) offerings and involving two cloud environments are covered under the single $8,100 fee.
 Technical solutions involving two public cloud environments if bundled together (at the same time) are covered under a single $8,100 fee.
-Customers migrating from one public cloud environment to another public cloud environment would only need to pay for the infrastructure required to enable the connectivity.
+Customers migrating from one public cloud environment to another public cloud environment would need to pay for another Architectural & Design fee to enable the connectivity since this change request would initiate a new onboarding process.

 WaTech's Cloud Highway service is a subscription service billed monthly.
 Billing occurs in the months when services are provided.